 1. Start Small—But With Flair

-When people use up their budget on redoing the entire basement, the result may look bland, says Leah Smith of Ohio-based contractor Buckeye Basements.
+When people use up their budget on finishing the entire basement, the result may look bland, says Leah Smith of Ohio-based contractor Buckeye Basements.
 Instead, think about “finishing a smaller area, and use your funds to incorporate some fun features,” she advises.
-Adding a wet bar or a big-screen TV, or making aesthetic upgrades with brick or stone “can take the basement finish to the next level and greatly add in resale value.”
+Adding a wet bar or a big-screen TV, or making aesthetic upgrades with brick or stone “can take the finished basement to the next level and greatly add in resale value.”

 2. Keep It Dry